 Many legends of King Arthur originated from northern France, where belief in the existence of ‘faery women’ was deeply woven into the culture.
 For example, Geoffrey of Monmouth named nine sisters as the rulers of the enchanted island of Avalan (one of whom was Morgen).
 These sisters were educated in the arts of magic.

 King Arthur and Mordred

-Throughout Arthur’s quests he is opposed by Morgan le Fay and Mordred.
-Accounts differ, but the most popular suggest that Morgan le Fay was his half sister and Mordred was his son.
+Throughout Arthur’s quests, he is opposed by Morgan le Fay and Mordred.
+Accounts differ, but the most popular suggests that Morgan le Fay was his half-sister and Mordred was his son.